wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   An indorsement in order to operate as a negotiation must comply with the following conditions, namely:

-    *   (a) It must be written on the bill itself and be signed by the indorser; the simple signature of the indorser on the bill, without additional words, is sufficient:
+    *   (a) it must be written on the bill itself and be signed by the indorser; the simple signature of the indorser on the bill, without additional words, is sufficient:

-        Provided that an indorsement written on an allonge, or on a **copy** of a bill issued or negotiated in a country where **copies** are recognised, shall be deemed to be written on the bill itself.
+        provided that an indorsement written on an allonge, or on a **copy** of a bill issued or negotiated in a country where **copies** are recognised, shall be deemed to be written on the bill itself.

-    *   (b) It must be an indorsement of the entire bill.
+    *   (b) it must be an indorsement of the entire bill.
 A partial indorsement---that is to say, an indorsement that purports to transfer to the indorsee a part only of the amount payable, or to transfer the bill to 2 or more indorsees severally---does not operate as a negotiation of the bill.

-    *   (c) Where a bill is payable to the order of 2 or more payees or indorsees who are not partners, all must indorse, unless the one indorsing has authority to indorse for the others.
+    *   (c) where a bill is payable to the order of 2 or more payees or indorsees who are not partners, all must indorse, unless the one indorsing has authority to indorse for the others.

-    *   (d) Where in a bill payable to order the payee or indorsee is wrongly designated, or his name is misspelt, he may indorse the bill as therein described, adding, if he thinks fit, his proper signature.
+    *   (d) where in a bill payable to order the payee or indorsee is wrongly designated, or his name is misspelt, he may indorse the bill as therein described, adding, if he thinks fit, his proper signature.

-    *   (e) Where there are 2 or more indorsements on a bill, each indorsement is deemed to have been made in the order in which it appears on the bill, until the contrary is proved.
+    *   (e) where there are 2 or more indorsements on a bill, each indorsement is deemed to have been made in the order in which it appears on the bill, until the contrary is proved.

-    *   (f) An indorsement may be either special or in blank; it may also contain terms making it restrictive.
+    *   (f) an indorsement may be either special or in blank; it may also contain terms making it restrictive.

     Compare: 1883 No 8 s 32